-Congratulations to the 2012 OSCAR Mentor Award recipients!
+Congratulations to the 2012 OSCAR Mentoring Excellence Award recipients!

-There was an amazing pool of nominees for the OSCAR Mentor Award, but these faculty emerged based on their excellence in mentoring undergraduate students on their research and creative projects, and by fostering a culture of student scholarship at Mason!
+There was an amazing pool of nominees for the OSCAR Mentoring Excellence Award, but these faculty emerged based on their excellence in mentoring undergraduate students on their research and creative projects, and by fostering a culture of student scholarship at Mason!

 Dan Cox (School of Systems Biology and the Krasnow Institute)